zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [APZ 191.8] (#apz191 .8) {#apz191 .8 .ref .apz} "The birth of the imaginative paid
 Bearing of the lookoutThe Gans know the way of the monastery, but by this way they know the way.
 Sadawater crossed before.
-And the traverse of the future will cross now.”
+And the traverse of the future will cross now."

 Thus hath the rankunue, who went on the road of the monahana.
 Thus He hath gone to the road of the monahana.
 How to Download